pantrypoints/sp/content/en/research/hume/religion/part-10.md

 ---
-title: "Pamphilus To Hermippus"
+title: "The Misery of Life"
 heading: "Part 10"
-description: "The ancient philosophers conveyed most of their instruction in the form of dialogue.
-But dialogues have been little practised in later ages and have seldom succeeded when attempted"
+description: "I think that each man feels the truth of religion within his own breast from a consciousness of his imbecility and misery, rather than from any reasoning,"
 c: "indigo"
 weight: 42
 writer: